stakx-io/stakx/.github/ISSUE_TEMPLATE.md

 Write version here

-**Stakx Version:**
+**stakx Version:**

 <!--
-  If you are running a PHAR from the Releases page, find the version of Stakx by executing `stakx --version` via the command line.
+  If you are running a PHAR from the Releases page, find the version of stakx by executing `stakx --version` via the command line.

-  If you are running from a Git clone of the project, find the version of Stakx by executing `git rev-parse HEAD` via the command line.
+  If you are running from a Git clone of the project, find the version of stakx by executing `git rev-parse HEAD` via the command line.
 -->

 Write version here